PhD Studentship: EPSRC Future Composites Manufacturing Research Hub

 - Receive a travel and consumable allowance to support the research project

 - Have access to world-leading facilities and a well-founded composites laboratory

 Successful applicants will receive a tax free bursary of up to £19,000 p.a. (equivalent to £23,000 gross p.a.) and tuition fees for three years, subject to satisfactory research progress.
 This funding is for UK and EU applicants only.
-Candidates should be available to start on 1st October 2018, 1st January 2019, 1st April 2019 or 1st July 2019.
+Candidates should be available to start in 1 February 2020 or 1 April 2020.